What is a New York registered agent?

 New York registered agent requirements

-The registered agent must maintain a physical New York street address—not a P.O. box—where legal documents can be served in person during business hours.
-Courts, state agencies, and other parties rely on this address for guaranteed document delivery across all entity types.
+Any private registered agent you designate must maintain a physical New York street address (not a P.O. box) where personal service can be made during business hours.
+Because state statutes require documents to be physically deliverable, a P.O. box alone is not acceptable for a designated registered agent's address.
+Courts, state agencies, and other parties rely on this address for guaranteed document delivery.

 Who can legally serve as your New York registered agent